I absolutely love language. I love the nuances of it.

 Oh and a perfect Swedish mulled wine recipe I found last year.

-In the meantime, I'm home from a busy day and there's fireworks outside, there's soft clothes and cashmere slouchy socks and a glass of red wine.
+In the meantime, I'm home from a busy day and it's dark outside, but there's soft clothes and cashmere slouchy socks and a glass of red wine.